donydony2009/ObisidianResearch/Research/Soy vs testosterone/Soy vs testosterone.md

 	- 3 months
 	- Only equol producers got the statistically significant decrease
 	- Additionally 2 new equal producers appeared at the end of the study out of the non producers
+	- Isofla A had other nutrients in it and interactions were not considered (it had vitamin E, there was another study about this)
 	- **!
 Mean level SHBG increased P<0.05.
 Free testosterone decreased P<0.05.
 DHT decreased P<0.05.
 Also there was a difference between Equol producers and non-producers**

 **Different legumes isoflavones (log scale)**